antmicro/ros-tracking-nodes-policy-examples/README.md

 Copyright (c) 2020-2021 [Antmicro](https://www.antmicro.com)

-This repository shows how to use the [ros-tracking-nodes-teste-node project](https://github.com/antmicro/ros-tracking-nodes-tester-node).
+This repository shows how to use the [ros-tracking-nodes-tester-node project](https://github.com/antmicro/ros-tracking-nodes-tester-node).

 Currently, it only contains a "random" policy that returns random bounding boxes.